YYYJR/YYYJR.github.io/_pages/about.md

 My major is electronic information, and my direction of interest is **integrated circuits, electronic packaging, and radar**.

 # 🔥 News
 - 2025.03：I uploaded my first GitHub project as an undergrad!
+- 2025.04：My first SCI paper in the second division has been successfully accepted!

 # 📝 Scientific Research Experience
 - *2024.01 - 2024.07* Adaptive Robust MIMO Radar Target Localization via Capped Frobenius Norm.